 Consequently, it was experimentally confirmed that the seismic vibration at KAGRA site was consistent with the previously measured vibration at CLIO site except for some slight differences.
-It is found that the vibration at KAGRA site might be larger than the model of CLIO site at 1 to 10 Hz.
+It was found that the vibration at KAGRA site might be larger than the model of CLIO site in the range 1 to 10 Hz.

-Note that the vibrations at KAGRA site were measured in a daytime, and there were working people at the KAGRA site.
-Thence the discrepancy at 1 to 10 Hz might come from human activities, and the behavior at the frequencies might get close to the model of CLIO site.
-For deeper understanding, the statistical seismic vibration at the KAGRA site is to be investigated with more long period data.
+Note that the vibrations at KAGRA site were measured in the daytime, while there were people working at the KAGRA site.
+Thus the discrepancy at 1 to 10 Hz might come from human activities, and the undisturbed behavior at the frequencies might be closer to the model of CLIO site.
+For deeper understanding, the statistical seismic vibration at the KAGRA site is planned to be investigated using longer stretches of data.